wanforge/quotes/README.md

 - 📜 It is the nature of the wise to resist pleasures, but the foolish to be a slave to them.
 - 📝 If you are bitter, you are like a dry leaf that you can just squash, and you can get blown away by the wind.
 There is much more wisdom in forgiveness.
 - 🔭 If we did the things we are capable of, we would astound ourselves.
+- 🦋 It is the mark of an educated mind to be able to entertain a thought without accepting it.
 - 🦾 It's not what you look at that matters, it's what you see.
 - 🧧 I destroy my enemies when I make them my friends.
 - 🧿 In the sweetness of friendship let there be laughter and sharing of pleasures.
 For in the dew of little things the heart finds its morning and is refreshed.